What is Global Positioning System – GPS?

 By way of trilateration, three different measurements made on three different satellites provide the three distances needed to determine the three coordinates of the station (GPS systems) position (the location of the receiver): latitude, longitude, and altitude.
 This type of measurement is known as "pseudo-range" measurement in GPS jargon.
 Every satellite emits two types of pseudo-ranges: A precise code (P code), which enables a position precision of around 10 meters, and a coarse code (C/A code), which allows a precision of around 100 meters.
 The precise code is encrypted and restricted to the U.S. military receivers.
 Civilian applications are based on the pseudo-ranges measurements of the C/A code.
 Even using the C/A, incredibly precise location positions are still possible for everyday use.

-GPS Navigation Systems
+How to Choose the Best GPS Navigation Systems

 There are three main types of GPS devices available for consumer and commercial use: GPS Navigation, GPS Tracking and GPS Location.